webpack/webpack.js.org/src/content/api/loaders.md

 ### `this.value`

 Pass values to the next loader.
-If you know what your result exports if executed as module, set this value here (as a only element array).
+If you know what your result exports if executed as module, set this value here (as an only element array).

 ### `this.inputValue`